hvmerode/junit-pipeline/README.md

 ### New features ##
 ***
 * Test on Linux; some filesystem methods in Utils may not work properly.
+* Scripts added in some methods must be Azure DevOps agent agnostic; this means that inserted tasks must either be Linux or Windows scripts.
+Currently, Linux agents are assumed.
 * Add an assert step; check a variable on a certain value using a condition.
 Exit with 1 if the condition is not met.
   * This step can be added before or after a certain step using a pipeline method.
 * Log YAML line numbers in method _Utils.validatePipelineFile()_ according to [yaml-line-numbers.md](https://github.com/networknt/json-schema-validator/blob/master/doc/yaml-line-numbers.md)